 Mr Michael Skelly, who became Headmaster in the early 2010s after beginning his teaching career at Westcliff itself, maintains what Ofsted described as "inspirational" leadership.
 His approach combines fierce protection of the school's traditions with an equally fierce commitment to continuous improvement.
 Unlike some selective schools that rest on historical laurels, leadership here actively seeks ways to strengthen what already works exceptionally well.
 The school approaches its centenary in 2020 not as an endpoint but as a moment to reflect on legacy and reaffirm commitment to future generations.
 The Board of Trustees, chaired by Fiona Colwell and Anthony Cole, brings expertise in finance, education, and governance, providing both challenge and support to the leadership team.

 Students at Westcliff High School for Boys Academy achieve examination results that consistently place the school among England's highest-performing grammar schools.
-In the most recent published data, 75% of GCSE grades were awarded as 9-7 (equivalent to A*-A), compared to the England average of 54% at grades 9-7.
-The school's Attainment 8 score of 77.3 is well above the England average of approximately 45.9, with particularly strong consistency across subjects.
-The English Baccalaureate (EBacc) achievement stands at 86%, reflecting the school's broad approach to education across core academic disciplines.
+In the current 2024-25 / 2025 GCSE dataset, 74.9% of published grades were 9-7, including 55.5% at grades 9-8.
+The school's Attainment 8 score is 77.6, with 97.7% achieving grade 5 or above in English and mathematics and 100% achieving grade 4 or above.
+The English Baccalaureate (EBacc) strong-pass measure stands at 84.7%, reflecting the school's broad approach to education across core academic disciplines.

-The school ranks 147th in England for GCSE performance (FindMySchool ranking), placing it in the top 3% (top 10% of schools in England).
-Locally, it ranks 1st among selective and non-selective secondary schools in Southend-on-Sea, a position it has maintained consistently for over a decade.
+The school ranks 142nd of 3,895 schools in England for GCSE academic performance and 103rd of 3,688 for overall secondary outcomes (FindMySchool ranking).
+Locally, it ranks 1st in the Westcliff-on-Sea secondary ranking.
 Progress 8, which measures how much value the school adds to students' learning from Key Stage 2 onwards, shows a score of +0.93, indicating pupils make substantially above-average progress from their starting points.
 For a selective grammar school, this is particularly significant; it demonstrates the school enhances students' academic trajectory even for those who enter with already strong foundations.

 Sixth Form students at Westcliff achieve results that position the school among leading providers of A-level education in England.
-In the most recent cohort, 22% of entries achieved A* grades, 35% achieved A grades, and 83% achieved A*-B. These figures exceed the England average for A*-B attainment (approximately 47%), reflecting the school's selective entry and the quality of teaching that enables students to reach their potential.
+In the 2025 dataset, 10% of entries achieved A* grades, 40% achieved A grades, and 80% achieved A*-B. Overall, 50% of entries were graded A*-A, reflecting the school's selective entry and the quality of teaching that enables students to reach their potential.

-The school ranks 157th in England for A-level performance (FindMySchool ranking), placing it within the top 6% of sixth form providers (top 10% of schools in England).
+The school ranks 262nd of 2,549 schools in England for A-level academic performance (FindMySchool ranking), with an overall sixth-form rank of 202nd and a 1st-place local ranking in Westcliff-on-Sea.
 Subject breadth is substantial, with 30+ A-level subjects offered, including disciplines such as Classical Greek, Russian, History of Art, Government and Politics, and Philosophy, alongside traditional core subjects.
 This breadth allows students to pursue genuinely intellectually stimulating combinations that prepare them for elite university study.

 Patterns show particular strength in students pursuing Medicine and related sciences, Engineering (notably at Cambridge and Imperial), Law, and English Literature.
 The school's emphasis on going beyond examination requirements, encouraging students to pursue deeper knowledge of subjects, creates a culture where students arrive at university having already engaged with university-level thinking in their schoolwork.